nkkuntal/shim-review/README.md

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 *******************************************************************************
-grub2 verifies signatures on booted kernels via shim, all the other expected components are both verified by secureboot signatures and SBAT verification.
+grub2 verifies signatures on booted kernels via shim.
+Kernel is compiled with LOCK_DOWN_KERNEL_FORCE_INTEGRITY when Secure Boot enabled and enforce signatures verifiaction.
+All modules and kernel images are signed.
-[DISCUSS]

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?